adevadeh/intro_meta_ruby/README.md

-# Intruduction to Ruby Metaprogramming
+# Intruduction to Meta-Programming with Ruby

 ## About Ruby